YurkoFlisk/Computer-Systems-Lab-3/README.md

 Also contains custom testcase generator (testGenerator.cpp), which is pretty simple, but produces relatively adequate (not just "-1"-answer) tests

+Another program (convol.cpp) which better benefits from optimizations and SIMD extensions is also provided.
+It computes one-dimensional discrete convolution of pseudo-random generated input of given size and seed (for deterministic testing)

+"CS Lab 3 VS" folder contains VS projects for these individual programs and also for the one which was optimized with Intel Parallel Studio XE 2020 (OptimizationTest) and generator for it's input file
+(OptimizationFileGen)

 run.sh is a script used for time-testing different compilation parameters and generating reports.
 * 1st argument is the "index" of filenames used.
 E.g. log$1.txt is the output log file, where $1 is "index";
 * 2nd argument is the source file;